 - 1. Signed Informed Consent - Subject is indicated for a non-emergent percutaneous treatment of at least one de novo or restenotic lesion in a native coronary vessel or bypass graft - 3.
-Age eligible ($18 \le Age \le 90$) - 4.
+Age eligible (18 \leq Age \leq 90) - 4.
 Subject presents with: - a.
 Ejection Fraction \leq 35% AND at least one of the following criteria: - Intervention on the last patent coronary conduit, or - · Intervention on an unprotected left main coronary artery b.
 Ejection Fraction ≤ 30% and intervention in patient presenting with triple vessel disease